andrewchambers/sgo/README.md

 Structured goroutine control flow.

-The purpose of this library is to help provide structure to goroutines by arranging them into groups that can be started like normal, but stopped and waited on in groups.
+The purpose of this library is to help provide structure to goroutines and concurrency by arranging them into groups that can be started like normal, but stopped and waited on in groups.